makohda/IDRC_first_step_course_2018/README.md

 You also need to download the specific version of reference human genome (Human 1kg, b37 + decoy), it can be found in Menu bar "Genomes > Load Genome From Server"

-#### 1kg? b37? decoy?
+#### Tips: 1kg? b37?? decoy???
-1kg means 1000 genomes project http://www.internationalgenome.org/
+- 1kg means 1000 genomes project http://www.internationalgenome.org/
-b37 is a version of human genome (build 37), which is provided by Genome Reference Consortium https://www.ncbi.nlm.nih.gov/grc
+- b37 is a version of human genome (build 37), which is provided by Genome Reference Consortium https://www.ncbi.nlm.nih.gov/grc
-The decoy genome, starting point is here http://www.cureffi.org/2013/02/01/the-decoy-genome/
+- The decoy genome, starting point is here http://www.cureffi.org/2013/02/01/the-decoy-genome/

 # 4. First step
 Let make your first step.
 Certainly, this is really small.
 But, it may become a giant step in the future.